Approach

 And integrative?

-My training and subsequent professional development means that I’m skilled to bring in approaches from a range of range of psychotherapeutic traditions, as appropriate to each person I work with.
+My training and ongoing professional development means I’m skilled to bring in approaches from a range of range of psychotherapeutic traditions, as appropriate to each person I work with.
+My work is influenced by the wonderful contributions of:

-Also central to my work is family therapist Virginia Satir’s brilliantly pragmatic work around relationships and communication and Pete Walker’s profound insights into healing from childhood emotional abuse / neglect and early attachment trauma.
+Pete Walker - with his profound insights into healing from childhood emotional abuse / neglect and early attachment trauma.

 Training